Find Your Perfect School

 Culinary arts are the preparation, cooking, and presentation of food in the form of meals.
 We judge food based on how it looks, how it is presented, how it smells, how it performs or behaves while we taste it, how it feels on the tongue, and, of course, how it makes us feel.

 You may not have realized that all of these factors contribute to our enjoyment of food, but they do every time you have food in front of you.
 The culinary arts professional’s responsibility is to ensure that these senses are positively satisfied.

 This art degree does not necessitate a chemistry course!
 But it will include business and management subjects like accounting, marketing, and entrepreneurship.

 Restaurant sales reached $789 billion in 2021, increasing the 2020 sales due to the pandemic.
-According to the BLS, the number of chefs and head cooks will grow by 25% through 2030, while food prep workers will increase by 6% during the same period.
+According to the BLS, the number of chefs and head cooks will grow by 5% through 2032, while food prep workers will decrease by 5% during the same period.

 Bachelor of Arts in Journalism

 A Journalism degree prepares students for various media-related careers by teaching them the concepts and skills necessary for print, broadcast, and web-based journalism.
 They study the legal and ethical issues that journalists may face.
 Most degree programs also emphasize the early history of journalism and the changing role of media in democratic and other societies.